Next Step Bristol

 This programme is a collaboration between current students, societies and the Widening Participation team.

-You will receive advice, information and support during your final year of school or college and we will support your transition to becoming a University of Bristol student via a series of virtual events.
+You will receive advice, information and support during your final year of school or college.
+We will also support your transition to becoming a University of Bristol student through a series of virtual events.

 Dates and times

-If you successfully complete the Next Step Bristol scheme, and depending on the course(s) that you choose to apply for, you may be eligible for a guaranteed contextual offer or interview to study at Bristol provided you meet the contextual entry requirements for that course.
+If you successfully complete the Next Step Bristol programme, you may be eligible for a guaranteed contextual offer or interview to study at Bristol, depending on the course(s) you apply for, and provided you meet the contextual entry requirements for that course.

-Applicants must still complete any admissions tests such as the UCAT/ LNAT/ SAQ (and score above a threshold set lower than standard entry) in order to receive the guaranteed offer/ guaranteed interview.
+Applicants must still complete any admissions tests such as the UCAT, LNAT or SAQ and achieve the required threshold to receive the guaranteed offer or interview.

-This benefit can apply to multiple courses should you choose to submit multiple course applications to Bristol.
+This benefit can apply to multiple courses should you choose to submit more than one application to Bristol.

 Please note that terms and conditions apply.